kovidgoyal/calibre/manual/viewer.rst

 of sections in the book.
 You can click on any of them to jump to that portion of the book.

+Highlighting text
+^^^^^^^^^^^^^^^^^^^^^^

+You can highlight text by opening the viewer controls and selecting :guilabel:`Highlight`.
+Click on a word and it will be selected with selection handles on either side that you can drag to further refine the selection.
+Drag the handles to the top or bottom margins to scroll while selecting.
+You can add notes to a highlight by clicking the little pencil icon in the bottom right corner and you can change the highlight color via the paintbrush in the bottom left corner.

+Once you are done, you can click the tick mark to save the highlight.

+To view the notes associated with any highlight simpy double-click or long tap it.
+You can also use the :guilabel:`Browse highlights` button in the viewer controls to show a separate panel with a list of all highlights.

+You can browse *all highlights* in your entire calibre library by going to :guilabel:`Preferences->Toolbars` in calibre and adding the :guilabel:`Browse annotations` tool to the toolbar.

 Navigating by location
 ^^^^^^^^^^^^^^^^^^^^^^^^